phetsims/calculus-grapher/doc/implementation-notes.md

 ## Common Framework for All Screens

 The four-screen simulation is based almost solely on the code in calculus-grapher/common/model/.
 Individual screens are typically customized by passing appropriate options fields to the common implementation.
 As a result, it is important for future maintainers to familiarize themselves with the common model of the simulation.
-Below we provide an overview of the most important classes and their relationships.
+Below, we provide an overview of the most important classes and their relationships.

 ### Model Class Hierarchy